CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>         VRF
   <peer-group-id>  Domain

-### Atrributes
+### Attributes

-  allow-my-asn     If enabled, it is acceptable for a received AS_PATH to
+  allow-my-asn     If enabled, it is acceptable for a received AS_PATH to contain the ASN of the local system

-                   contain the ASN of the local system private-as       If 'none', no specific action is taken.
+  private-as       If 'none', no specific action is taken.
 This is the default.
 If set to 'remove', any private ASNs in the Update to the peer are removed.
-If set to 'replace' any private ASNs in the Update to the peer are replaced with the ASN of the local system. replace-peer-as  If on, if the AS_PATH in an outgoing Update contains the peer's ASN, it is replaced with the local system's ASN
+If set to 'replace' any private ASNs in the Update to the peer are replaced with the ASN of the local system.

+  replace-peer-as  If on, if the AS_PATH in an outgoing Update contains the  peer's ASN, it is replaced with the local system's ASN

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv4-unicast aspath allow-my-asn

 ### Usage